-Mr. Scott’s practice is focused on commercial litigation at the trial and appellate levels, with a particular focus on cases involving issues of professional liability, employee mobility and competition, shareholder rights and fiduciary duties, environmental law, and cases involving public agencies and/or local governments.
+Mr. Scott’s practice is focused on commercial litigation at the trial and appellate levels, with a particular focus on commercial litigation involving issues of professional liability, employee mobility and competition, and corporate governance.

-Prior to joining the firm, Mr. Scott was a litigator at Munger, Tolles & Olson LLP.
-While there Mr. Scott handled a wide variety of complex civil litigation in disputes involving contract, tort, securities, malpractice, and malicious prosecution claims in state and federal courts across the country.
+Prior to joining the firm, Mr. Scott was an associate at Munger, Tolles & Olson LLP.
+While there, Mr. Scott handled a wide variety of complex civil litigation in disputes involving contract, tort, securities, malpractice, environmental, and malicious prosecution claims in state and federal courts across the country.

 Early in his legal career, Mr. Scott served as a judicial law clerk, first for the Honorable Mariana R. Pfaelzer in the Central District of California and then the Honorable Raymond C. Fisher in the Ninth Circuit Court of Appeals.
 Mr. Scott also served as a summer clerk at the United States Department of Justice, Antitrust Division.